alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 2. The highest accuracy for data retrieved
 3. The fastest speed for retrieval, updated within seconds to real-time

-If there is more than one developer to meet the above criteria, the first pull request will receive the bounty
+If there is more than one developer to meet the above criteria, the first pull request will receive the bounty.

 ---

 ## Using Helius RPC for Integration

 [Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
-By integrating Helius RPC calls into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**
+By integrating Helius RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**

 **How to update the code**
 - **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.